 Paul Evans, CEO of The Solutions Leisure Group in Dubai, released the book “When I Woke Up” in January 2020.
 The book explores the vital events of his life.
-In an interview, Paul told about the specifics of the Dubai entertainment industry and the key messages of his story.
+In an interview, Paul talked about the specifics of the Dubai entertainment industry and the key messages of his story.

 How did you get started your business?
 What was your first venture?